gjlondon/definitive_guide_to_django_deployment/README.md

 ###Nginx

 Nginx is the proxy server that routes HTTP traffic.
-In 6 months, it has never once gone down for me.
+It has never once gone down for me.
 It should start automatically if the webserver restarts.

 If you need to start/restart nginx, log in to the webserver and do: